darckronoz/BullyAlgorithmClient/README.md

-# BerkeleyClient
+# BullyClient
-repo with educational purposes to create a client for the Berkeley algorithm with python ;)
+repo with educational purposes to create a client for the Bully algorithm with python ;)